hideack/pivot-table-creator/README.md

 - -v, --valueDimension <valueIndex>: Value dimension column index (default: 2)
 - -e, --extraColumns <columnIndexes>: Additional column indexes to be included (default: "")
 - --rowTotals: Include row totals in the output (default: false)
+- `--weeklyTotals`: Include weekly totals in the output based on the USA calendar system where weeks start on Sunday (default: false)
+- `--monthlyTotals`: Include monthly totals in the output (default: false)

 ## License